1. Sassind Guesthouse fire pit 2. Lounge at Sassind Guesthouse 3. Dream away the day on this cosy window seat at Sassind Guesthouse

 There’s comfy leather sofas, a big screen television and gas fireplace.
 Spectacular picture windows let in the north-facing sun and bring the gardens inside from out.
 An open plan modern kitchen features a double-doored La’canche oven and stove top, plus quality cook wear and equipment even the most discerning cook would be impressed with.

 Waiting for you upon arrival will be a complimentary bottle of sparkling wine from Mount Macedon Winery.
-This mountain vineyard is a popular wedding venue, with a cellar door and restaurant open to the public on weekends.
+This mountain vineyard is a popular wedding venue, with a cellar door and restaurant open to the public from Thursday to Sunday (unless closed for a wedding).
 You’ll also be treated to two bottles of wine from nearby Mount Towrong Vineyard to enjoy during your getaway.
 Mount Towrong have a rustic cellar door open on weekends and is a must-do when visiting Mount Macedon.
 Their Italian cuisine is a winner too.

 Mount Towrong Vineyard